aci-ref/facilitation_leading_practices/activities/10-assessment.md

 <img class="visual-right-wrapped" src="{{ site.baseurl }}/img/10-02.png" alt="questions"></a>
 <i>Figure 2: Example of assessment questions from a workshop quiz used by one of the ACI-REF institutions</i>
 </div>
-An example of two questions that were used to assess ACI users' understanding of ACI policy are shown in Figure 2; the results can be used to provide feedback to the facilitator on the effectiveness of the information that new ACI users are given.
+An example of two questions that were used to assess ACI users' understanding of ACI policy are shown in Figure 2; the results can be used to provide feedback to the Facilitator on the effectiveness of the information that new ACI users are given.
 For enhancing learning, feedback can be provided when an incorrect answer is selected.

 <a name="observations"></a>